seanmoran-hub/resume/README.md

 **Capital One Project Experience - Wipro Contractor** *March 2020 - Present*
+-   Hands on AWS Experience with RDS + ECS/EC2
+-   Performed index analysis on postgres dbs to test usage + performance for queries
--	Used SpringBoot to create an API microservice
+-	SpringBoot experience: created/updated API microservices with multiple consumers
--	Wrote unit tests in JUnit, functional tests using Postman/Newman
+-	Experience in Cucumber and Postman for functional test collections, JUnit for unit tests
--	Created a Kafka Producer for streaming updates
+-	Experience with Kafka producers + consumers, streaming components
--	Created Failover Procedures for Application Disaster Recovery
 -	Familiarized with creating/adjusting Jenkins build stages for different testing stages and deployment

 **ringR - Wipro**